 For the first prototypes, I attempted to use rudimentary electronics.
 Than I met Markus Hutzler, an electronics engineer specialist in energy-efficient wireless devices.
 Our collaboration has allowed us to develop a series of advanced hardware and software prototypes, freeing us from cables.
 We did a residency at the Château de Chambord in March 2014.

 Storytelling Sirènes Sylvestres

 The visitor is being kept in the shadows by the interactive device.
 He chases the light but never reaches it.
 With the videographer Mateus Alves, we tried to show the aesthetics and temporality of one of Sirènes Sylvestres’ functional prototypes in the video below.

 The website sisy.org was created to promote thie project.
-Sirènes Sylvestres is portrayed as if it were a real phenomenon, in a poetic tone, to arouse the visitor’s curiosity.
+Sirènes Sylvestres is portrayed in a poetic tone as a real surnatural phenomenon to arouse the visitor’s curiosity.
 Unlike everything you just read here, sisy.org doesn’t tell too much to preserve the mystery of the installation.

 Seeing Sirènes Sylvestres

 This is a constantly evolving projet.
 I am currently looking for technical partnerships and exhibition opportunities.
 You can contact me if you are interested.

 “No one knows with certainty where and when they will reappear.
 If you wish to be informed as soon as they will reveal themselves, please let us know.